tekror/alphabetchecker/README.md

 #### The web version of Alphabet Checker is the two files located in the root directory of the project.

-#### The 'ruby' directory contains the basic program completed in Ruby
+#### The 'ruby' directory contains the basic program completed in Ruby.
+The text it deals with is entered via a .txt file.

 #### Within the 'reddit' directory is my original Alphabet Checker project.
 #### It was originally designed as a bot for Reddit using Node.js and various modules.